Personalized Test Prep for SAT, ACT, GRE, GMAT & More

 What if my student does not have time for class homework?

-As a parent of three children who have completed the Professional Tutoring Exam Preparation Program for Juniors, we understand the competing demands that are on high school students.
-We encourage all of the students to keep up with our very manageable workload and expectations.
+As a parent of three children who have completed the Professional Tutoring Exam Preparation Program for Juniors, I understand the competing demands high school students face.
 We help students to learn to balance their workloads and meet with families when necessary.

 What if my student wants to do well on the SAT/ACT without working?